-5. Given the current nature of research in the Physical Sciences, students interested in any of the programs listed below are advised to take an introductory course in programming in their first year of studies.
-Suitable options include CSCA08H3 for students with interest in subsequent programming courses, or CSCA20H3 for students without interest in subsequent programming courses.
+- Given the current nature of research in the Physical Sciences, students interested in any of the programs listed below are advised to take an introductory course in programming in their first year of studies.
+Suitable options include CSCA08H3 for students with interest in subsequent programming courses or CSCA20H3 for students without interest in subsequent programming courses.

-Combined Degree Programs, Honours Bachelor of Science (various) or Honours Bachelor of Arts (various)/ Master of Teaching
+Combined Degree Programs, Honours Bachelor of Science/ Master of Teaching

 - Physical and Mathematical Sciences (Specialist), Honours Bachelor of Science/ Master of Teaching

-For more information, including Admission and Program requirements, see the Combined Degree Programs section of this Calendar.
+For more information, including Admission and Program requirements, see the Combined Degree Programs section of the Calendar.